skienzmatishun/rippreport/content/p/fairhope-railroad/index.md

   length_score: 100
   category_score: 0
   rank: 10
-alttags: US one and ten dollar bills covered in red mud lie on a muddy forest floor, with an out-of-focus wooded background
+alttags: US one and ten dollar bills covered in red clay mud lie on a muddy forest floor, with an out-of-focus wooded background
 summary: Continuing our coverage of the Fly Creek disaster, city leaders secretly helped developer Arthur Corte steamroll public opposition to protect his flawed